C-Section Recovery: What to Expect Week by Week

 Unusual Bleeding Concerns

-• Foul odor: A strong, unpleasant smell accompanying your bleeding.
+• Foul odor accompanying the bleeding.

 Frequently Asked Questions